A unique set of four lithographs of the island of Elba by Andre Durand 1862

 André Durand, 1807-1867, was a French painter, lithographer, and archaeology expert, funded by Russian Prince Anatole Demidov.
 Durand first produced an album with 18 lithographs of scenic views of Elba Island (in collaboration with Eugène Ciceri).

 These are evocative works depicting the wild and partly unexplored island.
-Among them are views of Portoferraio, Rio Marina, Marciana, as well as the imperial Villa San Martino with the Napoleonic Museum founded by Prince Demidov.
+Among them are views of Portoferraio, Rio Marina, Marciana, as well as the imperial Villa San Martino with the Napoleonic Museum founded by Prince Demidoff.

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, notably the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque.

-Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
+Empire-style furniture dates from the late 18th to early 19th century, originating from the Napoleonic era.
 It features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details